collectiveaccess/ProvidenceDocs/_source/setup/install/Ubuntu_20.04.rst

 By default apt installs the MySQL database server with an all-access, password-less administrative account named `root`.
 It's generally insecure to leave this account password-less, but in a testing environment this may not matter.
 If you decide to use the root account, set `__CA_DB_USER__` to "root", leave `__CA_DB_PASSWORD__` blank and set `__CA_DB_DATABASE__` to the name you'll use for your database.
 For this example, we'll assume the database is to be named `my_archive`.

 MySQL can support multiple databases in a single installation, so the `my_archive` database must be created explicitly.
-Log into mysql in your terminal using the `mysql` command (assuming you haven't set a password for the root account):
+Log into mysql in the terminal using the `mysql` command (assuming you haven't set a password for the root account):

 .. code::